TNF inhibitor: Cancer

 Anti-TNF therapy has shown only modest effects in cancer therapy.
 Treatment of renal cell carcinoma with infliximab resulted in prolonged disease stabilization in certain patients.
 Etanercept was tested for treating patients with breast cancer and ovarian cancer showing prolonged disease stabilization in certain patients via downregulation of IL-6 and CCL2.
 On the other hand, adding infliximab or etanercept to gemcitabine for treating patients with advanced pancreatic cancer was not associated with differences in efficacy when compared with placebo.

 Side effects

 Cancer

 The U.S. Food and Drug Administration continues to receive reports of a rare cancer of white blood cells (known as hepatosplenic T-cell lymphoma or HSTCL), primarily in adolescents and young adults being treated for Crohn's disease and ulcerative colitis with TNF blockers, as well as with azathioprine, and/or mercaptopurine.

 Opportunistic infections

 TNF inhibitors put patients at increased risk of certain opportunistic infections.
 The FDA has warned about the risk of infection from two bacterial pathogens, Legionella and Listeria.
-People taking TNF blockers are at increased risk for developing serious infections that may lead to hospitalization or death due to certain bacterial, mycobacterial, fungal, viral, and parasitic opportunistic pathogens.
+People taking TNF blockers are at increased risk for developing serious infections that may lead to hospitalization or death due to certain bacterial, mycobacterial, fungal, viral, and parasitic (e.g., Leishmania) opportunistic pathogens.